g-leech/argmin-gravitas/_posts/2020-8-17-banks-culture.markdown

 The tech is mostly stagnant, apparently because of physical limits.

 To some extent the above legacies could be Banks leaning on existing human traits in order to write good relatable fiction, rather than his own philosophy.
-But he
+But not wholly or mostly.

 <br>

 ### 4. The Culture as partial misalignment?

-AI alignment is the process of making sure that your systems act for the benefit of living things, even when the systems are much more powerful than humanity.
+AI alignment is the process of making sure that your systems act for the benefit of people, even when the systems are much more powerful than humanity.
 In Banks' books, there's some evidence that the reverse has happened, of aligning humans to Minds.

 There is a weird absence of resentment and power-seeking among the posthumans.
 As we know them, humans constantly chafe under government; the lighter the oppression, <a href="{{moyn}}">the more obvious</a> the chafing.
-Only a small number of humans need to be needed, are driven to lead and orchestrate large moral projects.
-We don't see any <a href="{{thatch}}">doomed human coups</a>, for instance.
+Only a small number of humans are driven to lead and orchestrate large moral projects.
+And we see almost no unilateral human folly: we don't see any <a href="{{thatch}}">doomed human coups</a>, for instance.

 The example I've spotted is <a href="{{marain}}">the Culture language</a> being engineered to produce certain philosophies in its speakers.
 (Sapir-Whorf is false for natural language, but who knows what can be done when you have control over both the processor and the instructions?)
 Maybe by the 8th millennium they've already done all they need to; maybe they are beyond man-machine politics because the humans were subtly shaped until there were no more tensions that needed politics.